Hopewell Chin'ono: Biography

 Hopewell Rugoho-Chin'ono was the television producer for UK's ITV News, which is part of the Independent Television News Group and the Zimbabwe Foreign Correspondent for The New York Times.

 He worked as South Africa's eNCA foreign correspondent and producer in Zimbabwe from February 2008 to April 2014.
 He is a multi-skilled television journalist who does Correspondence, Producing, Camera and Editing work.

-He has left journalism to return to documentary filmmaking.
-He directed the only mental health film made in Africa, the award winning State of Mind, a film looking at Zimbabwe’s mental illness epidemic.
+He temporarily left journalism to return to documentary filmmaking.
+He directed the only mental health film made in Africa, the award winning State of Mind, a film looking at Zimbabwe's mental illness epidemic.

-In 2020, Hopewell reported on alleged Covid-19 procurement fraud within the health ministry, which led to the arrest and sacking of Health Minister Obadiah Moyo.
+In 2020, Hopewell reported on alleged COVID-19 procurement fraud within the health ministry, which led to the arrest and sacking of Health Minister Obadiah Moyo.

-It was President Emmerson Mnangagwa who fired Obadiah in July for "inappropriate conduct" over the $60 million medicines supply scandal.
+President Emmerson Mnangagwa fired Obadiah Moyo in July 2020 for "inappropriate conduct" over the $60 million medicines supply scandal.

 On July 20, 2020, Hopewell was arrested and charged with inciting public violence.
 The US embassy called Hopewell's arrest "deeply concerning", while his lawyer called it "an abduction" and Amnesty accused Zimbabwean authorities of "misusing the criminal justice system to persecute journalists and activists".

 He was freed in September on bail, then he was arrested again in November 2020 and was charged with obstructing justice and contempt of court for a tweet about the court outcome of a gold smuggling scandal involving the President's niece.

-Hopewell Chin’ono was released on bail on January 27, 2021 after spending three weeks in prison.
-Chin’ono expressed concern about the COVID-19 pandemic in the overcrowded Chikurubi Prison and accuses the government of harassment for arresting him three times in five months.
+Hopewell Chin'ono was released on bail on January 27, 2021, after spending three weeks in prison.
+Chin'ono expressed concern about the COVID-19 pandemic in the overcrowded Chikurubi Prison and accuses the government of harassment for arresting him three times in five months.

+in 2022 he won the United Nations International Anti-Corruption award which came with a US$250,000 prize money.

+In 2024 he was honored in having a chapter written about his work in a book called Moral Courage published in Canada.
+The biggest Canadian newspaper, the Globe and Mail acknowledged his work in Toronto, Canada in November 2024.

 Professional awards

 2022

-He won the International Anti-Corruption Excellence Award which was handed to him by the Emir Sheikh Tamim bin Hamad Al Thani in Doha in the presence of President Paul Kagame of Rwanda, United Nations Under Secretary General, Dr Ghada Waly and the United Nations Special Advocate for the Prevention of Corruption, Dr. Al Marri.
+He won the International Anti-Corruption Excellence Award which was handed to him by the Emir of Qatar Sheikh Tamim bin Hamad Al Thani in Doha in the presence of President Paul Kagame of Rwanda, United Nations Under Secretary General, Dr Ghada Waly and the United Nations Special Advocate for the Prevention of Corruption, Dr. Al Marri.

+The award has a huge 6 figure cash payment.

 2020

-He won the People Journalism Prize for 2020 for his exposure o the massive Covid-19 looting of public funds.
+He won the People Journalism Prize for 2020 for his exposure of the massive COVID-19 looting of public funds.